WDI-HK-8/Formidable-web/README.md

 ## Project description

 Formidable is a web/mobile app combo that creates the ultimate centralization and distribution of forms and reports for businesses.
 This project is a part of General Assembly's Web Development Immersive Program (WDI8).
 It is brought to life by Carson Long, Yohan Sihou, and Raphael Dieu.
+This is the website, you can find the Formidable mobile app at https://github.com/WDI-HK-8/Formidable-mobile.

 ## Installation instructions